-The Unser Trail, though, comes up out of the Amole Arroyo heading north.
+The Unser Trail, though, passes the Amole Arroyo over a bridge, heading north.
 At about 1.0 miles, you'll come across one of the older houses that pioneered out here on the West Mesa - several small outbuildings covered with patchwork corrugated steel sheathing look a little out of place among the more recently built and close-packed homes.
 Shortly afterwards, the trail crosses Blake Road.